oliver-s-lee/ride-the-bus/README.md

 # Results

+All data presented here was simulated with 10,000 repeats.

 |  | With ace rule |  |  | No ace rule |  |  |
 | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 | Num cards | Counter | Blind | Random | Counter | Blind | Random |